 - Reduce your reliance on traditional funnel methods based on purchased names.
 These drive “softer” prospect interest and leads that require more support — manpower and aid money — for conversion and retention.
 Remember that pouring large number of prospects into the traditional funnel may allow a college to become slightly more selective in shaping a class, but it rarely taps into deeper “right-fit” connections.
 Along with additional churn that comes with traditional funnel methods, you risk diluting “lifetime student value.”
 That dilution does not reveal itself for a long time — maybe not until those alumni rise to the ranks of future major gift donors.

 - Go beyond traditional list buying.
 Expand your applicant pool with cheaper, smarter, and less wasteful paid social advertising.
-This supports A/B testing, look-alike marketing, affinity group segmentation, and surgical micro-targeting which all leverage partly human judgement and partly machine-learning algorithms.
+This supports A/B testing, look-alike marketing, affinity group segmentation, and surgical micro-targeting which all leverage partly human judgment and partly machine-learning algorithms.

 - Mobilize and mutually reinforce paid, owned, earned and shared media.
 Surround and engage your prospects with your brand by leveraging various forms of paid media, high-fidelity content marketing, online PR, and social media to create a comprehensive marketing strategy for your program.